-K. Dosimetry Equipment - Is used to determine the amount, rate and distribution of ionizing radiation, including for example phantoms, film, ionization chambers and solid state dosimeters.
+K. Dosimetry Equipment - Equipment used to determine the amount, rate and distribution of ionizing radiation, including for example phantoms, film, ionization chambers and solid state dosimeters.
 Such equipment permits accurate measurement of the dose of radiation to be delivered.

 L. Driving miles - The number of miles from the address of the proposed MRT services to the address of the closest existing MRT unit.
-Driving miles is the number of miles from address to address.

-M. External beam radiation therapy - The energy (source of radiation) used in external radiation therapy may come from the following:
+M. External Beam Radiation Therapy (EBRT) -the energy (source of radiation) used in external radiation therapy may come from the following:

-- 1. X-rays are created by units called linear accelerators.
+- 1. X-rays -- Are created by units called linear accelerators.
 Depending on the amount of energy the x-rays have, they can be used to treat cancers more superficially or deep into tissues and organs. - 2.
-Gamma rays are produced when isotopes of certain elements (such as iridium and Cobalt 60) release energy as they break down.
-Each element breaks down at a specific rate and emits radiation with specific energies, which affects how deeply it can penetrate into the body.
+Gamma rays -- Are produced when isotopes of certain elements (such as iridium and Cobalt 60) release energy as they break down.
+Each element breaks down at a specific rate and emits radiation with specific energies, which affects how deeply the element can penetrate into the body. - 3.
+Electrons -- Are produced by linear accelerators, without the x-ray target in place.
+Electron beams are commonly used to treat superficial tumors and special skin cancers.

-- 3. Electrons are produced by linear accelerators, without the x-ray target in place.
-Electron beams are commonly used to treat superficial tumors and special skin cancers. - 4.
-Proton beam therapy is a type of particle beam radiation therapy.
+- 4. Proton beam therapy -- A type of particle beam radiation therapy.
 Protons are generated by a heavy particle accelerator and deposit most of their energy over a very small distance, which is called the Bragg peak.
 The Bragg peak can be exploited to deliver radiation to a deep-sited tumor while depositing less radiation damage to surrounding normal tissues. - 5.
-Intensity Modulated Radiation Therapy (IMRT) is a treatment delivery utilizing a radiation therapy plan optimized using an inverse or forward planning technique to modulate the particle or energy fluence to create a highly conformal dose distribution.
-This beam modulated treatment delivery can be accomplished either by the use of the computer controlled multi-leaf collimator or high resolution milled or casted compensators.
+Intensity Modulated Radiation Therapy (IMRT) -- Is a treatment delivery utilizing a radiation therapy plan optimized using an inverse or forward planning technique to modulate the particle or energy fluency to create a highly conformal dose distribution.
+This beam modulated treatment delivery can be accomplished either by the use of the computer controlled multileaf collimator or high resolution milled or casted compensators.

-N. Heavy particle accelerator - means a unit such as a cyclotron which produces beams of high energy particles such as protons, neutrons, pions, or heavy ions with masses greater than that of an electron.
+N. Heavy particle accelerator - A unit such as a cyclotron which produces beams of high energy particles such as protons, neutrons, pions, or heavy ions with masses greater than that of an electron.